witherhoard99/Fate/README.md

   * Is not required if DISABLE_IMGUI is set

 ### Note
-Some of the commit messages are inaccurate because I did not realize I have to do `git add ./*` every single commit.
+Some of the commit messages are inaccurate because I did not realize I have to do `git add --all*` every single commit.
 Therefore, some commit messages apply to later commits